MhdKernel/bash-tools/README.md

 - **`git_uploader.sh`** – Initializes a Git repository in a specified path, adds a remote URL, commits changes with a message you provide, and pushes to the `main` branch.
 - **`automate_updater.sh`** – Updates system package lists, upgrades installed packages, and installs a recommended set of tools such as `curl`, `git`, `htop`, `vim`, `wget`, and `net-tools`.
 - **`auto_mounter`** - Mount Drive to your linux System in this path `/media/user/share` if you have dual boot pc i reccomend this tool
+- **`api_checker`** - هs a tool designed to help developers locate the owner or maintainer of specific pieces of code within a company project.
 - **`main.sh`** – Presents a simple text menu that lets you run the Git uploader or the package installer.

 ## Usage